garrisonneely/raspberry-pi-travel-router/docs/GETTING_STARTED.md

 - Checks all service statuses
 - Verifies network interfaces are up
 - Tests internet connectivity
+- **Runs comprehensive health check** with detailed diagnostics
+- Reports any errors with troubleshooting steps
 - Reports any issues
 - Time: < 1 minute